andr-savel/NvimIDE/README.md

 ## Usage
 To use NvimIde project config file should be created.
 See 'doc/project.conf' example for details.

-Then nvim should be started with mentioned config file:
+Then nvim should be started with mentioned config file (this file will be sourced first, before other NvimIde files):

-    nvim -S /path/to/project/config/file
+    nvim --cmd "source /path/to/project/config/file"

 or

-    nvim-qt -- -S /path/to/project/config/file
+    nvim-qt -- -cmd "source /path/to/project/config/file"